xovox/OpenArcadeDB/README.md

 I'm also going to start writing my own EmulationStation scraper that strictly utilizes my database for information and then downloads images/videos.
 This should help alieviate people experiencing timeouts.

-# Compiled Files
+# Downloading Compiled Files

-I've compiled several files for quick searches of the data:
+The [releases](https://github.com/xovox/OpenArcadeDB/releases) page has already generated coallated files for ease of use

 * SQLite3
 * tsv